HarshalBoga/Spotify_Food_Recommendation/README.md

 QR codes are generated for general user information.
 They can be scanned and shared for easy access to recommendations.

-Implementation of Predictive Models
-The app includes machine learning models for similarity calculation and recommendation generation.
+Implementation of Predictive Models app includes machine learning models for similarity calculation and recommendation generation.
 The models are trained on preprocessed data and evaluated for performance.